ome/www.openmicroscopy.org/_posts/2014-11-14-partnership.md

 could ever succeed.
 During the initial phases of Bio-Formats development, ca.
-2002-2004, Kevin Eliceiri and Jason Swedlow approached several commercial imaging system vendors, requesting specifications for each vendor’s PFFs (at that time, several imaging companies maintained several imaging formats, each for a different imaging modality).
-Proposing to build software against these specifications made sense.
-Simultaneously, the team at [LOCI](http://loci.wisc.edu) began reverse engineering PFFs they had access to and including support for them in the early versions of Bio-Formats as well.
+2002-2004, Kevin Eliceiri and Jason Swedlow approached several commercial imaging system vendors, requesting specifications for each vendor’s PFFs (at that time, several imaging companies each maintained several different imaging formats for different imaging modalities).
+Proposing to build software against these PFF specifications made sense.
+Simultaneously, the team at [LOCI](http://loci.wisc.edu) began reverse-engineering PFFs they had access to and including support for them in the early versions of Bio-Formats as well.
 It rapidly became apparent that specifications, in the few cases where they were available, were sometimes out of date, often incomplete and, critically,